CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

 !!! success "Takeaways"

     1. The value of CVE data depends on its quality.
-    2. For all published CVEs to date, [the quality of CWEs assigned is questionable](https://www.linkedin.com/feed/update/urn:li:activity:7186373368344920064?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A7186373368344920064%2C7186417379470385153%29&dashCommentUrn=urn%3Ali%3Afsd_comment%3A%287186417379470385153%2Curn%3Ali%3Aactivity%3A7186373368344920064%29).
+        1. For all published CVEs to date, [the quality of CWEs assigned is questionable](https://www.linkedin.com/feed/update/urn:li:activity:7186373368344920064?commentUrn=urn%3Ali%3Acomment%3A%28activity%3A7186373368344920064%2C7186417379470385153%29&dashCommentUrn=urn%3Ali%3Afsd_comment%3A%287186417379470385153%2Curn%3Ali%3Aactivity%3A7186373368344920064%29).
-    3. A large part of that is that humans can't grok 1000+ CWEs.
+        2. A large part of that is that humans can't grok 1000+ CWEs.
 LLMs can.
-    4. Using LLMs to suggest or validate CWEs can reduce the manual effort and error in CWE assignment.
+    2. Using LLMs to suggest or validate CWEs can reduce the manual effort and error in CWE assignment.
-    5. LLMs can validate CWEs at scale e.g. using Batch mode, or multiple CVEs per prompt, or both.
+    3. LLMs can validate CWEs at scale e.g. using Batch mode, or multiple CVEs per prompt, or both.
-    6. LLMs perform well at this task and, given they can be automated, can augment the human manual effort, and improve the quality of assigned CWEs.
+    4. LLMs perform well at this task and, given they can be automated, can augment the human manual effort, and improve the quality of assigned CWEs.
+    5. Langchain makes it easier to have generic code that works across multiple LLMs.
+    6. LLM JSON Mode should be used where possible to reduce bad JSON output and subsequent cleanup.
+    7. Based on a manual review of the subset where all 3 LLMs disagreed with the CWE assignment, > 75% of these CWEs were incorrect (and a report with these was submitted to CISA Vulnrichment)
+        1. I did not dig into the subset where 2 of 3 LLMs disagreed.